zowe/docs-site/docs/user-guide/ze-usage-tips.md

 In Zowe V1, you can permanently delete profiles by right-clicking the profile and selecting the **Delete Profile** option.
 The feature deletes the profile from your `.zowe` folder.
 In Zowe V2, right-click the profile, and select **Delete Profile** to open the configuration file and manually delete the profile.

 :::tip
 Alternatively, delete a profile by using the VS Code **Command Palette**.
 Press `F1` on your keyboard, then select the **Zowe Explorer: Delete a Profile Permanently** option.
-In Zowe V1, you select the profile to delete.
-In Zowe V2, the configuration file opens for you to delete the profile manually.
+In Zowe Explorer V1, you select the profile to delete.
+In Zowe Explorer V2 and above, the configuration file opens for you to delete the profile manually.
 :::

 ## Hide a profile